ma-sharifi/minibankc/README.md

 B. Get list of all customers/accounts
 C. Get an account by id
 D. Expose a ping for considering service is up.
+E. 2 language support (nl, en) as a query param. ?lang=en OR lang=nl

 About This software:
 1. A Spring Boot server that is deployed as Docker container and can handle a mini bank.